On arc index and maximal Thurston-Bennequin number: Proofs

-\begin{proof}[Proof of Proposition~\ref{prop:sl}] There is nothing to prove if the weak MFW inequality $2b(K) \geq \breadth_a P_K(a,z) + 2$ is sharp.
+\begin{proof}[Proof of Proposition~\ref{prop:sl}] We prove the result for knots with $10$ or fewer crossings, and refer the reader to \cite{bib:Khan} for the $11$-crossing case, which is proved by the same technique.
+There is nothing to prove if the weak MFW inequality $2b(K) \geq \breadth_a P_K(a,z) + 2$ is sharp.
 There are five knots with $10$ or fewer crossings for which equality does not hold for MFW: $9_{42}$, $9_{49}$, $10_{132}$, $10_{150}$, and $10_{156}$.
 For these, we use the HOMFLY-PT bound on $\maxsl(D_0(K))$ and Proposition~\ref{prop:cable} to bound $\maxsl$.
 The HOMFLY-PT bound yields an upper bound on $\maxsl(D_0(K))$ of $-8$, $-20$, $0$, $-16$, and $-12$, respectively.
 (For some of these computations, the author found the program \texttt{K2K} \cite{bib:K2K} to be useful.)
 These give the exceptional values for $\maxsl$ in the statement of Proposition~\ref{prop:sl}.

 For example, since $\maxsl(D_0(\overline{9_{42}})) \leq -8$, Proposition~\ref{prop:cable} implies that $\maxsl(\overline{9_{42}}) \leq -4$; since the self-linking number for any knot is odd, it follows that $\maxsl(\overline{9_{42}}) \leq -5$.
 The usual HOMFLY-PT bound also implies that $\maxsl(9_{42}) \leq -3$.
 Since $b(9_{42}) = 4$ and $-2b(9_{42}) \leq \maxsl(9_{42}) + \maxsl(\overline{9_{42}})$, equality holds everywhere. \end{proof}